 How my own final scene in the life of the bard almost played out.

 Hatfield House Estate (seen in Batman and others) including the garden and maze and where to find a personal 400 year old Renaissance theatre and other rooms.
 Hidden treasure!
 Where the famous artist Marcus Gheeraerts painted his only ceiling murals which represents possibly the best undiscovered Renaissance art on earth.The hilarious secret trap which was Queen Elizabeth's 'Ermine Portrait'.

 Fire ships! and the Spanish Armada.
 The French women of Calais and what they did for the Englishmen who saved England and them from marauding Spanish soldiers.
-Also, the first IED (Improvised Explosive Device) boat bomb which killed over 1000 Spanish.How the English knew a hurricane was on the way five full days before it arrived and how that inspired the English to attack at Gravelines which forced the Armada into the North Atlantic where the hurricane destroyed it.
+Also, the first IED (Improvised Explosive Device) boat bomb which killed over 1000 Spanish.How the English knew a hurricane was on the way five full days before it arrived and how that inspired the English to attack at Gravelines which forced the Spanish Armada into the North Sea where the remnants of the hurricane destroyed it.

-You can download and take this map with you of London at the time of Shakespeare.
+You can download and take this map of London at the time of Shakespeare.
 Full size at 1.7 meg or half size at 600k.
-I located a map of Hertfordshire for this site which is where Hatfield House is located but it cost 1,000 pounds.
-It was strangely familiar and when I saw that William Kip made it I realized that I already paid William for it, in addition to doing some surveying work.
-I think it was about 20 pounds total.
+I located a map of Hertfordshire for this site which is where Hatfield House is located but it cost 300 pounds.
+It was strangely familiar and when I saw that William Kip made it I realized that I already paid William for it, in addition to doing some other surveying work.
+I think it was about 20 pounds total....400 years ago.
 Then I shook my head and remembered what century I was in and that I no longer had the receipt.

 There's something about (Bloody) Queen Mary and her paintings.